agdturner/ccg-generic/README.md

 # generic
 ## Description
-A generic Java library that has no dependencies.
+A generic Java library that has no other dependencies.
-  - It contains classes and methods that are commonly used in other Java libraries that the developer has developed.
+  - It contains generally useful classes and methods.
   - The highlights are:
     - io
       - A package that provides a useful way of storing data in archives